 When talking about learning difficulties many people assume that we are referring to a reading difficulty.
 We often hear the saying, “A learning problem is a reading problem.”
 This, of course, is not true.
 Among students classified as learning disabled, arithmetic difficulties are as prevalent as reading problems.
 In the Journal of Learning Disabilities, McLeod and Crump state that approximately one-half of students with learning disabilities require supplemental work in mathematics.

-In today’s world, mathematical knowledge, reasoning, and skills are also no less important than the ability to read.
+In today’s world, mathematical knowledge, reasoning and skills are also no less important than the ability to read.
 Whether in science, business, or daily living, we cannot escape the use of numbers.
-Every job, from the rocket scientist to the sheep herder, requires the use of maths!
-No matter the country you live in, the language you speak, maths is an unavoidable and required knowledge.
+Every job, from the rocket scientist to the sheep herder, requires maths!
+No matter the country you live in or the language you speak, maths is an unavoidable and required knowledge.

 So how do we help a child with maths learning difficulties?
-Since successful intervention is dependent on finding the cause or causes of a problem, finding the cause(s) is our starting point.
-We thus need to ask the question, “What causes maths problems?”
+Since successful intervention depends on finding the cause or causes of a problem, finding the cause(s) is our starting point.
+Thus, we must ask, “What causes maths problems?”

 Mathematics consists of three aspects